tpill90/satisfactory-parser-benchmark/readme.md

 TODO write c# guide on installing requirements, and running the benchmark TODO Run benchmarks against other versions of dotnet.
-Try ReadyToRun and AOT as well TODO write benchmark results that I got, and include my methodology
+Try ReadyToRun and AOT as well TODO write benchmark results that I got, and include my methodology TODO pin the cpu affinity and see if that changes anything

 https://github.com/R3dByt3/SatisfactorySaveNet
 https://github.com/GreyHak/sat_sav_parse